 Wade’s head spun.
 He had been hired to investigate a series of accidents, and protect the workers.
 The thought of spiraling out into a full company war was not something he had signed up for.

 Just give me the trails; a decent job before my hands, and some honest men, he sighed.

+Life was so much easier when he was out on the prairie, on his own or with smaller groups, Wade thought wistfully.
+He had jobs guiding wagons over the great trails when it was just him and them and the long, rolling plains of the Midwest.
+Any trouble that occurred could be fixed with words, or, if need be, with a gun.

+But this, what I’m doing now?
+Wade thought about all of the men who were under his care.
+This was a whole lot more to worry about than one family trying to get from Kansas to California.
+He had near thirty men, all of whom needed listening to, and sometimes needed straightening out.

+More than that, Wade understood the lives of the men who worked for him.
+He had been in their position, many times.
+They were worried that they were targets for some gang.
+They lived from paycheck to paycheck, barely saving enough money to pay for the food they ate.

+Wade dreamed of the quieter nights under the open skies, but something in him—the part that remembered wearing a badge—told him that these men relied on him.
+They needed him.

+I can’t leave them in the lurch.
+Not when they are in danger.

 “Are we done, Mr. Nash?”
-He moved a ledger in front of him.
-“Here.
-I’m authorizing the wages for the twenty five men you have employed, as well as your own.”
+Hayes moved a ledger in front of him.
+“I’m authorizing the wages for you and the thirty-five men you have employed.”

-From Mr. Hayes’ tone, it was clear that the discussion was at an end, as were Wade’s questions.
+From Hayes’s tone, it was clear that the discussion was at an end, as were Wade’s questions.

 Chapter 10